-The Commission agrees with PG&E's and SCE's recommendation to modify the timing of JCMs, based on the understanding that JCMs will detail PAs' plans and mechanisms for coordination 60 days after Commission approval of true-up and mid-cycle advice letters.
-This change in timing affords more certainty about what programs will be offered by all PAs.
+The Commission agrees with PG&E's and SCE's recommendation to modify the timing of JCMs, based on the understanding that JCMs will detail PAs' plans and mechanisms for coordination 60 days after Commission approval of the last of each JCM's portfolio administrators' true-up and mid-cycle advice letters.77 This change in timing affords more certainty about what programs will be offered by all PAs.
 Because the timing to submit JCMs will no longer correspond with the due date for Energy Efficiency annual reports, we further direct that PAs must submit the JCMs to CEDARS, with notice to the service list of R.13-11-005 or a successor proceeding.